ruuda/blog/posts/musium.md

 [rew]: https://www.roomeqwizard.com/

 **Search as you type.**
-Musium keeps multiple indices that contain the words that occur in artist names, album titles, and track titles.
+Musium keeps indices that contain the words that occur in artist names, album titles, and track titles.
 I normalize the words,
 so I can type ‘royksopp’ or ‘dadi’ and find Röyksopp and Daði Freyr.